aldolat/private-content/README.md

 ## Frequently Asked Questions ##

+### Is there a way to display an alternate text to readers that haven't the rights to read the hidden text? ###

+This plugin is not intended to be used in such way, but only in order to display a portion of a post to certain readers.
+Also, the hidden text must remain hidden, without the presence of an alternate text that could reveal the presence of the hidden text.

+In other words, this plugin was created only to show a small piece of text (i.e. a couple of lines) as a note to the post for particular readers.

+If you need to show the entire post only to certain readers (i.e. reader who pay to read a post), you can use a plugin like [Members](http://wordpress.org/extend/plugins/members/).

 ### The hidden text is similar to the public text.
 Is it possible to stylize it in a different look? ###

 Yes, you have to edit the CSS file of your current theme.